Ensuring development takes place responsibly

 Insist on accountability

-The principle of “insist on accountability” aims to prevent developers from knowingly or recklessly cutting key corners in the way they construct technology solutions.
+The principle of “Insist on accountability” aims to deter developers from knowingly or recklessly cutting key corners in the way they construct and utilise technology solutions.

 A lack of accountability often shows up in one-sided licence terms that accompany software or other technology.
 These terms avoid any acceptance of responsibility when errors occur and damage arises.
 If something goes wrong with the technology, these developers effectively shrug their shoulders regarding the mishap.
 That kind of avoidance needs to stop.